Norcross Truck Accident Lawyer

 - Loss of companionship – Your family, depending on your marital or family status, may be entitled to claim damages for the loss of your companionship caused by your injuries.
 When this claim is brought by your spouse, it is commonly called a loss of consortium claim.

-If you’ve lost a loved one in a truck accident, you and your family may be entitled to bring a wrongful death claim against the parties responsible for the accident.
+If you’ve lost a loved one in a truck accident in Norcross, GA, you and your family may be entitled to bring a wrongful death claim against the parties responsible for the accident.

 If a jury finds by clear and convincing evidence that the truck driver’s conduct was willful, reckless, or wanton, you or your loved one may also be entitled to claim punitive damages provided you requested such damages in your complaint.
 These damages are relatively rare.